 That said, if Charlie hadn’t worked at JSOC he wouldn’t have been there to deliver the eulogy at my father’s memorial service, or to present the Flag to my Mom during the funeral.
 I was comforted in only a few instances during Dad’s 4-5 month dying process.
 Charlie presenting the Flag was both surreal and supremely comforting.
 We didn’t become brothers through our military service, or his work with my father.
 He was my best friend since the 8th grade.
 We were the same ages, each had a sister the same age, and our Dads both worked at JSOC.
 He took my sister to her senior prom.
 I was best man at his wedding.
 His house was my house and vice versa.
 I literally grew up with him.
 He was my brother from childhood and the only person who, just by being there, could reach the 12-year-old me raging inside at his funeral.

 In writing this I’ve come to understand that I never hated JSOC.
 At the end of the day, it’s an organization with a mission.
-I was angry at Dad and hurting that he chose it over family.
+I was angry at Dad and hurting that he chose it over being with his family.
 That’s something that I’m still working through.

 Mike is an Air Force veteran and retired Army Nurse Corps officer.
 After working 10 years as both a civilian Operating Room (OR) nurse and USAF OR nurse, he served in the Army from 2007-2019.
 The majority of his 23 years of professional civilian and military service were spent in clinical nursing, which included working in several ORs, in various clinical leadership positions with two deployments to Iraq.